-In a few minutes, your ads should be revisited by another team and should be approved if it does not violate any of their guidelines.
+In a few minutes, your ads should be revisited by another team and approved if it does not violate any of their guidelines.

 As you may have observed, the suggested changes here are not significant enough to impact the outcome of your ad.

 You can begin to make significant changes if your ads are not approved.